Learning Gaussian Multi-Index Models with Gradient Flow: Time Complexity and Directional Convergence: Introduction

 More concretely, we study a stylized setting where the multi-index function is $\smash{f^*(\bx) = \sum_{j=1}^k \sigma^*(\bv_j^T \bx)}$ for unit-norm index vectors $\bv_1,\dots,\bv_k$, while the neural network is $\smash{f(\bx) = \sum_{i=1}^n \sigma(\bw_i^T \bx)}$ for unit-norm so-called neurons (that are also vectors) $\bw_1,\dots,\bw_n$.
 The activation functions $\sigma^* \!,\! \sigma \!:\! \R \to \R$ may differ but are fixed in both networks.
 We use the correlation loss as the training objective

 where the expectation is taken over the standard Gaussian distribution $\N(0,I_d)$ in $\R^d$.
-This setting is also known as the teacher-student setup in statistical physics literature \citep{saad1995line, goldt2019dynamics}.
-Its variations are extensively used to study the ability of neural networks to learn a low-dimensional subspace in high-dimensions \citep{ba2022high, bietti2022learning, barak2022hidden, damian2022neural, abbe2023sgd, berthier2023learning, bietti2023learning} but using modified algorithms that may or may not be related to the behavior of gradient flow.
+Some variations of this setting are extensively used to study the ability of neural networks to learn a low-dimensional subspace in high-dimensions \citep{ba2022high, bietti2022learning, barak2022hidden, damian2022neural, abbe2023sgd, berthier2023learning, bietti2023learning} but using modified algorithms that may or may not be related to the behavior of gradient flow.
 Exciting recent work \citep{glasgow2023sgd, oko2024learning, arous2024high} proved global convergence results for gradient flow and characterized the end-to-end behavior of individual neurons.
 Some of these works and many others have provided sample complexity guarantees in the scenario when gradient flow is successful in the population loss limit.
 The question of optimal sample complexity in such scenarios is an active area of research and requires a careful selection of learning rate and whether to reuse the data to mitigate the noise due to finite sampling \citep{damian2023smoothing, dandi2024benefits, lee2024neural, arnaboldi2024repetita}.